vizdata-f21/project-2-out_of_the_boxplots/proposal/proposal.md

 included in the dashboard will be placed in the images folder.
 The presentation folder will contain the code for a xaringan slideshow (if we choose to present using this format).
-The data folder will contain the csv files with information about Duke’s food plans, as well as possibly the Excel template that users of the dashboard can download (we will decide on the best location for this template later on, so it’s exact location in the project repository is yet to be determined).
+The data folder will contain the csv files with information about Duke’s food plans, as well as the Excel template that users of the dashboard can download along with example datasets (we will decide on the best location for this template later on, so it’s exact location in the project repository is yet to be determined).
 Each folder contains a README file explaining in further detail the folder’s contents, as well as a README file in the main folder, describing the overall project.
 This overall README file will likely contain the finalized write-up, too, and the accompanying rmd file will be placed in the main folder.